seanfisk/python-project-template/README.rst

 .. image:: https://travis-ci.org/seanfisk/python-project-template.png
    :target: https://travis-ci.org/seanfisk/python-project-template

-This project provides a template Python project for using several different tools.
+This project provides a best-practices template Python project which integrates several different tools.
 It saves you work by setting up a number of things, including documentation, code checking, and unit test runners.

-As it is a personal template project, the tools are rather opinionated.
-Tools used include:
+As it is a personal template project, the tools use are rather opinionated.
+They include:

 * Paver_ for running miscellaneous tasks
-* Distribute_ for distribution
+* Distribute_ for distribution (will soon be updated to Setuptools_)
 * Sphinx_ for documentation
 * flake8_ for source code checking
 * pytest_ for unit testing